Halloween 2012

 Hope everyone has a fabulous Halloween!
 Happy Haunting!

 How was this party so epic?
 Not only did the castle get a new tower and 5 faux copper verdigris spires, but there were 7 moving portraits and 6 ghosts that were all members of the same family throughout its history, starting with the founder of Castle Brittahytta almost a thousand years ago.
-Except for the Ghostly Guardian which was Castle Brittahytta - can you see 2 ghosts in the towers?my new costume for this year, each character was inspired by a costume I already had, then my “ghost writer” and I created a story for each of them that informed the performance and setting of the portrait and the ghost.
+Except for the Ghostly Guardian which was my new costume for this year, each character was inspired by a costume I already had, then my “ghost writer” and I created a story for each of them that informed the performance and setting of the portrait and the ghost.
 I filled up a full terabyte hard drive with video footage & render files from all 13 filming sessions throughout the summer with me as actress, wardrobe, makeup, set design, and editor!
 I was very glad to have my “ghost writer” assist as writer, director, lighting design & cinematographer.
-We have more background & story than we expected anyone to notice during the party, since we The Ghostly Guardianwanted the moving portraits to seem natural with less frequent content repeats, plus telling the saga of this family will continue for years well into the future.
+We have more background & story than we expected anyone to notice during the party, since we wanted the moving portraits to seem natural with less frequent content repeats, plus telling the saga of this family will continue for years well into the future.
 There was some additional planned epicness that didn’t make it into this party, which explains all the steampunk stuff I collected that you won’t see, but I won’t reveal any of that yet since it definitely WILL happen for 2014!
-Next year is already set as the 20th anniversary of Nightmare Before Christmas as my 20th annual party, you see. πŸ™‚
+Next year is already set as the 20th anniversary of Nightmare Before Christmas as my 20th annual party, you see. π

 Outstanding Owl Ogler was tricky because 11 owls were all in the portrait and frame of one of the characters, including her necklace!
 I know some people found the necklace so it was definitely visible, and that was expected to be the tiebreaker owl, but there was still a tie with 20 of 21 owls found by both Patrick & Angie!